-Kai nodded, his manner serious again as Mrs. Wang directed her attention on him.
+Kai nodded, his manner serious again as Mrs. Wang directed her attention to him.
 But that did not mean he would behave himself completely.
 He wasn’t trying to score points with Mrs. Wang.
 He wasn’t Robert.
 He took a sip of his coffee before continuing.
 “Not to mention how he could bring Auntie inside is a miracle already.
 Did he say she’s a witness?
 Or someone who could help us with the current situation?
 Lying is…” He turned to Nic.
 “Give me two more cubes of sugar.”
-Then turned his attention back on Cynthia again.
+Then he turned his attention back on Cynthia again.
 “It’s going to be bad.”

 “If you tell,” Mrs. Wang reminded them all.

 Kai shook his head.
 “I’m sorry, Auntie, but this is a serious matter.”

 “And you just admitted to Robert’s actions,” Cynthia confronted her mother.

 Yes, Mrs. Wang was so into shielding Robert from the trouble that she’d carelessly forgotten that was the same thing as admitting Robert’s guilt.

 “We have enough to worry about already, would we want to trouble the boss with one more thing?”
 Nic asked, walking over to them, handing Kai the sugar cubes that he’d dished out on a small plate.
 He was settling down between Kai and Mrs. Wang, stirring his coffee just like Kai.
 “We know Auntie.”

 “And the two guys she brought with her,” Kai pointed out, turning serious again.
 In fact, on the edge of fierceness.
 He looked at Nic like he just saw Nic for the first time in his life.
 “It doesn’t matter who it is, we can’t waste time scoring points with others right now and letting suspicion clear itself away.”